Analysis - "You're fired" - or maybe not, South Africa's mines say

 "It's largely a tactical move," he said.
 "They don't expect to be able to run a mine with a completely new labour force."

-AngloGold Ashanti, the world's No. 3 bullion producer, said on Wednesday it would decide next week whether to follow Gold Fields in its dismissal ultimatum, which falls due at 2 p.m.
-(1200 GMT) on Thursday.
+AngloGold Ashanti (ANGJ.J), the world's No. 3 bullion producer, said on Wednesday it would decide next week whether to follow Gold Fields in its dismissal ultimatum, which falls due at 2 p.m.
+(1:00 p.m.
+British time) on Thursday.

 Despite the fighting talk from chief executive Mark Cutifani in an interview with Reuters in London, the mood among strikers at AngloGold's mine in Carletonville, 40 km (25 miles) west of Johannesburg, was one of defiance and disdain.